sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 6. If prompted for how you want to open the file, select **Visual Studio 2019**, and select **OK**.

-7. Sign in to Visual Studio (or create an account if you don't have one), when prompted.
+7. Sign into Visual Studio (or create an account if you don't have one), when prompted.

 8. At the Security Warning screen, uncheck **Ask me for every project in this solution**, and select **OK**.